AkzidenzGrotesk-py/PythonProjects/README.md

 A collection of my weird Python projects.

 ### BadLambda
 - A collection of weird programs compressed into one lambda function.
+(99% stupid.
+Please don't)